It’s been a good year in NAI.

 Delmarva Discovery Center & Museum, Pocomoke City, Maryland

-I’m continuing to work with the Delmarva Discovery Center & Museum on a grant to evaluate programs and exhibit copy, and to provide interpretive training for their staff and others on Maryland’s Eastern Shore, the Delmarva Peninsula.
+I’m continuing to work with the Delmarva Discovery Center & Museum through a grant to evaluate programs and exhibit text, and to provide interpretive training for their staff and others on Maryland’s Eastern Shore, the Delmarva Peninsula.
 The planning workshop will be March 19 and 20, followed by the Certified Interpretive Guide training March 21-24.
 I’m looking forward to getting back to the eastern shore.

 CIG Training in Little Rock, Arkansas

 The Witt Stephens, Jr. Central Arkansas Nature Center in Little Rock, Arkansas hosted another great CIG workshop in February 2018.
 Here are some pictures and comments from that great group of professionals.
 Thanks to Hollie Sanders Berdeja for hosting and presenting an awesome program…in the rain!

 “Even as an experienced environmental educator and public speaker, this program and training provided skills and purpose that will improve my programs.
 It provided a lot of history of the field that I did not know.”

 “Every educator/person who interacts wight the public at any park, zoo, museum, nature center, etc. needs to take this workshop.
 Our guests would always have amazing experiences if they did.”

 “This workshop provided the professional edge that my organization desperately needs.”

 “I took away so much that I will use in my career.”